shimonymittal/Stock-Forecasting/README.md

 #### Comparative Analysis:
 The best results were obtained with TFT and LSTM.
 Although the accuracy remains very similar in all the 3 cases.
-But since the data is not balanced (rise in stocks is almost double then the fall in stocks) Therefore, confusion matrix is used for comparing
+But since the data is not balanced (rise in stocks is almost double then the fall in stocks).
+Therefore, confusion matrix is used for comparison purpose.